gian-aranha/devbook/README.md

 First, to be able to test all the functionalities, you need to configure the database to already have some data.
 For that I created two files, `sql.sql` (creates the database and it's tables) and `data.sql` (add some data to the tables that were just created).
 Both files can be found in `devbook/api/sql`

 The database used in this project is MySQL, so you'll have to install it.
 You also need to create an user and a password for this user.
-Don't forget to change the first to lines of the file `devbook/api/.env`, because, otherwise the database won't work.
+Don't forget to change the first two lines of the file `devbook/api/.env`, because, otherwise the database won't work.

 ```bash
 DB_USER=<your-username>